dimitrismistriotis/dimitrismistriotis.github.io/_posts/2017-01-07-deploy_rails.md

 Once this step is over, the external IP of that machine will be available.
 Now you can connect through SSH.

+For the rest of the tutorial each step will be described as it was conducted on the local VM and then the differences if any for the GCE instance will follow.

 ### 2. Connect to server with SSH

 For Vagrant this is easy: after going to the directory where vagrant was run, a